NV-Karthik/gnn_jet_classification/readme.md

 Major enhancement of this repo is the implementation of:

-1. Gradient Accumulation: to accumulate gradients from micro-batch-size of 32 to achieve performance of recommended-batch-size of 384/1024.
+1. Gradient Accumulation: to accumulate gradients from micro-batch-size of 32 and achieve performance of recommended-batch-size of 384/1024.
-2. Automatic Mixed Precision: BF16 Forward/Backward passes and FP32 weight tensors.
+2. Automatic Mixed Precision: BF16 for Forward/Backward passes and FP32 for weight tensors.

-These optimizations helped acheive near reported accuracies on mobile GPU hardware with limited VRAM.
+These optimizations helped acheive near reported accuracies on mobile GPUs with limited VRAM.

 ## Results